liu-kan/gfm-rag/README.md

 During fine-tuning, the GFM model will be trained on the query-documents pairs `train.json` from the labeled dataset to learn complex relationships for retrieval.

-It can be conduced on your own dataset to improve the performance of the model on your specific domain.
+It can be conducted on your own dataset to improve the performance of the model on your specific domain.

-A example of the training data:
+An example of the training data:

 ```json
 [